Alexstarwing/Hirebeat_User_Account_Management/README.md

 ## Install and Run Locally
 The following steps assume a foundational understanding of Django's concepts, and make sure you have installed python3, pip in your computer.
-Then git clone the repo.
+Then git clone the repo and run following command in terminal.

 1. Set up virtual environment:
    1. `python3 -m venv myenv`(create virtual environment)